damiant/dust/roadmap.md

 # Roadmap

-1 Search keyboard hint should be "search"
+1 Search keyboard hint should be "search" instead of "go"

 1 If you choose a day filter events for a camp to that day 1 If you favorite an event on a day only add notification for that day